Welcome to the Morley Wellbeing Support Page.

 childline.org.uk | 0800 1111 – Free confidential service, online and by phone, for children (up to age 19)

-Chums.uk.com – Local service for children with mild to moderate mental health difficulties.
-Website with information and advice for adults and children, including anxiety, bullying, diet & exercise, low mood & feeling sad, mindfulness, self-harm, sleep, tics & tourettes; parents can refer directly for group or 1:1 support for them and their children; also signposting and drop-in support
+Chums.uk.com – Website with information and advice for adults and children, including anxiety, bullying, diet & exercise, low mood & feeling sad, mindfulness, self-harm, sleep, tics & tourettes.

 www.cogwheel.org.uk | 01223 464385 – Local organisation.
 Counselling for individual adults and children, and couples.
 Referrals can be made directly by phone